-The following table sets forth information regarding the beneficial ownership of our common stock as of December 31, 2009, and as adjusted to reflect the sale of 10,000,000 shares of common stock in this offering, for:
+The following table sets forth information regarding the beneficial ownership of our common stock as of October 31, 2009, and as adjusted to reflect the sale of shares of common stock in this offering, for:

-- · each of our named executive officers: - · each of our directors; - · all of our current officers and directors as a group; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock.
+- each of our named executive officers; - each of our directors; - all of our current officers and directors as a group; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock.

-The percentage ownership information shown in the table is based upon 34,912,597 shares of common stock outstanding as of December 31, 2009 and assuming the conversion of all outstanding shares of our preferred stock as of December 31, 2009.
-The table shows the percentage ownership following the issuance of 10,000,000 shares of common stock in this offering.
-The percentage ownership information assumes no exercise of the underwriters' over-allotment option.
+The percentage ownership information shown in the table is based upon 34,648,492 shares of common stock outstanding as of October 31, 2009, assuming the conversion of all outstanding shares of our preferred stock as of October 31, 2009 and the issuance of exercise of the underwriters' over-allotment option.

 We have determined beneficial ownership in accordance with the rules of the Securities and Exchange Commission.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include common stock issuable pursuant to the exercise of stock options that are either immediately exercisable or exercisable on or before March 1, 2010, which is 60 days after December 31, 2009.
+In addition, the rules include common stock issuable pursuant to the exercise of stock options that are either immediately exercisable or exercisable on or before December 30, 2009, which is 60 days after October 31, 2009.
 These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.